slbucur/python_course/PITCHME.md

 fruits = ['mango', 'banana', 'apple', 'monkey']

 # what's that monkey doing there?
-delete fruits[3] # as you can see, python is 0 indexed
+del fruits[3] # as you can see, python is 0 indexed

 fruits.append['pear']
 print(','.join(fruits)) # a basket of fruits (actually a string)